An American in Paris (film): Cast

 Hayden Rorke, best known for playing Dr. Alfred Bellows on the TV series I Dream of Jeannie (1965–1970), has an uncredited part as a friend of Milo.
-Noel Neill, who had already portrayed Lois Lane in the two Columbia Pictures forties Superman serials, and would later do so again on the TV series The Adventures of Superman, has a small role as an American art student who tries to criticize Jerry's paintings.
+Noel Neill, who had already portrayed Lois Lane in the two Columbia Pictures 1940s Superman serials, and would later do so again on the TV series The Adventures of Superman, has a small role as an American art student who tries to criticize Jerry's paintings.
 Jazz musician Benny Carter plays the leader of a jazz ensemble performing in the club where Milo first takes Jerry.